MuhammadFaisalChughtai/MuhammadFaisalChughtai/README.md

 - **E-commerce & CMS**: Developed an e-commerce platform with React, Next.js, and Magento REST APIs, and CMS solutions for efficient data management.
 - **Search & Data Integration**: Enhanced address search using Elastic Search, Kibana, Monstache, and MongoDB for accurate data retrieval.
 - **Web Development**: Created 40+ websites using HTML, CSS, Bootstrap, and JavaScript with responsive designs and smooth user experiences.
-- **Mysterious Project**: Currently working on an exciting, confidential project that I will reveal in the near future.
-Stay tuned!

 ### **BEPakistani.pk**
 **Full Stack Developer**